 Specifically, RWMP applications are assessed against the relevant criteria detailed in Chapter 3 of the Recycled Water Management Plan and Validation Guidelines.

-The regulator must make a decision on the application within 60 business days after receiving an application for an exemption, and within 80 business days after receiving an application for an RWMP.
-As a thorough assessment against all criteria is required, if the regulator seeks additional information, those 60 or 80 business days recommence after the requested information has been submitted.
+The regulator must make a decision on the application within 80 business days after receiving an application for an RWMP.
+As a thorough assessment against all criteria is required, if the regulator seeks additional information, those 80 business days recommence after the requested information has been submitted.

 An RWMP is issued in perpetuity, or until otherwise suspended or cancelled under applicable provisions of the Act.
 Audits and regular reviews are relied upon to ensure an RWMP remains current and relevant to the scheme's operating conditions.
 Furthermore if the regulator believes it is necessary to protect public health, or to ensure continuity of a critical supply where applicable, the regulator can ensure required changes are made.
 Further information is provided in Section 5.5 of the Recycled Water Management Plan and Validation Guidelines.

-The conditions imposed on approval of your RWMP or exemption may include, but are not limited to the following:
+The conditions imposed on approval of your RWMP may include, but are not limited to the following:

 Water quality criteria are set to protect public health by ensuring hazards are reduced to an acceptable level.
 The appropriate water quality is determined by the level of human exposure associated with the intended end uses for the recycled water, with consideration of on-site control measures in place for minimising exposure.
 Recycled water schemes that carry a high likelihood of human exposure or ingestion of the water are required to have the highest level of treatment.